-We sat in a classroom filled with students yesterday.
-The missionary up front was telling adventure tales from his work in the Middle East.
+I sat in a classroom filled with students yesterday.
+The missionary up front was telling tales from his work in the Middle East.
 God doing miracles and people discovering Christ.
-We were spellbound.
+I was spellbound.

-Confession: It hurt our feelings.
-No one enjoys being made a fool.
+Confession: It hurt my feelings.
+No one enjoys being made the fool.

-Confession Two: We are guilty of arrogance.
-Every day.
+Confession Two: I am also guilty of arrogance.
+Nearly every day.

 A taste of arrogance is good medicine.
-If we see that student today, we’ll thank him.
-With a bone-crushing handshake.
+If I see that student today, I’ll thank him.
+Briefly.